-About nine months after you graduate, we will contact you to ask you to fill in the HEA ‘First Destination of Graduates Survey’ questionnaire.
-We will not give your contact details to the HEA.
+About nine months after you graduate, we may contact you to ask you to fill in the HEA Graduate Outcomes Survey.
+This is voluntary, and we will not give your phone or email contact details used for this survey to the HEA.

 The HEA record may also be used by the Central Statistics Office in order to carry out their statutory functions of measuring population levels and monitoring public expenditure.

 3. Research, equal opportunity, journalism, other legitimate interest/public function

 HEA student microdata is provided to the Department of Education and Skills to allow for research and analysis using this data within the Department, for instance for transition rate analysis and third level demand projections.

 HEA student data (PPSN, name, address, date of birth) may be sent to the Department of Social Protection Client Identity Services to verify PPSN.

 HEA administrative graduate data is linked via PPSN to Revenue administrative employment data in the Central Statistics Office to analyse graduate outcomes in terms of sector and salary etc.